 Blocks of queso de cabra or goat’s cheese.
 You can get free tastings here which is part of the reason why it’s so much fun visiting these types of markets.

 Aside from fresh produce and meat stalls, there are plenty of cooked food vendors at the market as well.
 Pictured below is Madrid’s classic bocadillo de calamares or squid sandwich.

 It’s made with deep-fried calamares served in a bun.
-It’s a popular Madrid snack that can be found in many bars throughout the city, especially around Plaza Mayor.
+It’s a Madrid food favorite that can be found in many bars throughout the city, especially around Plaza Mayor.

-If you like experiencing local food, then you need to have a bocadillo de calamares in Madrid.
+If it’s important for you to experience the local food in Madrid, then you need to have a bocadillo de calamares.

 Not only were we lucky with the timing, but we were lucky with the location as well.
 Our AirBnB was located directly across the street from the Matadero Madrid complex.

-If your stay falls on the last weekend of any month, then the Mercado de Productores is a great place to experience something truly local in Madrid.
+If your stay falls on the last weekend of any month, then the Mercado de Productores is a great place to experience truly local food in Madrid.

 Address: Plaza de Legazpi, 8, 28045 Madrid, Spain

 Operating Hours: 11AM-7PM, Sat / 11AM-5PM, Sun (last weekend of every month)

 To help you find these restaurants in Madrid, I’ve pinned them all on an interactive map.
 It’ll have a few more that aren’t included in this guide.
 Click on the link to open the map in a new window.